mwalmsley/gatsby-starter-lumen/content/posts/2024-04-05--Scaling-Laws-for-Galaxy-Images-Zoobot-v2.md

 Self-supervised learning is an obvious choice.
 I and my collaborators have been experimenting with this for a couple of years (e.g. [here](https://arxiv.org/pdf/2110.12735.pdf), [here](https://academic.oup.com/mnras/article/514/2/2599/6575929)).
 Scientific foundation models are attracting [ever](https://polymathic-ai.org/blog/announcement/) [more](https://arxiv.org/abs/2306.00258) [interest](https://arxiv.org/abs/2309.06126) and are still in their infancy in astronomy.
 I'm excited to see what we build together.

+The other side of the coin is finetuning.
+We can now use the new labels Galaxy Zoo volunteers are [creating](www.galaxyzoo.org) to quickly build specialized models, including for difficult tasks like [segmentation](https://arxiv.org/abs/2312.02908).
+Every label is now more valuable, not less.
+What new questions might we answer?

 If you'd like to join in, reach out - [mike.walmsley@dunlap.utoronto.ca](emailto:mike.walmsley@dunlap.utoronto.ca).
 I'm also part of the [deepskies](https://deepskieslab.com/) and [universeTBD](https://universetbd.org/) open AI communities.

 ---